-Microsoft says ransomware attack should be a 'wake-up call' for governments
+Microsoft: U.S. should not stockpile cyber weapons

 Companies and institutions are often slow to update their computers because it can screw up internal software that is built to work with a certain version of Windows.

-"As cybercriminals become more sophisticated, there is simply no way for customers to protect themselves against threats unless they update their systems," he wrote.
+"As cybercriminals become more sophisticated, there is simply no way for customers to protect themselves against threats unless they update their systems," Smith wrote.
 "Otherwise they're literally fighting the problems of the present with tools from the past."

 Related: A super-simple explanation of what happened